 #FootHealth: Tips & Exercises for Healthy, Pain-Free Feet

 Can you intentionally move certain toes?
 Toe “yoga” exercises are great for improving dexterity and reducing the occurrence of injury.

-Our feet are fine-tuned instruments perfected by millions of years of evolution.
+Our feet are finely-tuned instruments perfected by millions of years of evolution.
 Sadly, the use of modern footwear and orthotics has changed how we use our feet, leading to foot pain and problems.

-Just like any of our lost primal skills, it takes time and patience to re-develop the skills, muscles and biomechanics (a fancy word for how your body moves) to get back to your body’s original design.
+Just like any of our lost primal skills, it takes time and patience to re-develop the skills, muscles, and biomechanics (a fancy word for how your body moves) of your body’s original design.
 We are going to outline some of our favorite, easy, at-home foot exercises you can use to help restore mobility and soothe pain.

 Give Your Feet a Treat: Foot Massage Ball

 An easy at-home trick to strengthen and soothe your feet is to work the fascia with a textured massage ball.
 Try rolling out the bottom of your feet, calves, and achilles tendon with a foot rubz massage ball.